andykuszyk/andykuszyk.github.io/2024-10-11-debugging-phantom-400-responses.md

     req.write(json_payload);
     req.end();

-With this changed deployed to the Lambda, payloads which would have resulted in a 400 response now return a 200.
+With this change deployed to the Lambda, payloads which would have resulted in a 400 response now return a 200.
 Success! 🎉

 ## Why it worked 💡